firebird-finance/firebird-docs/docs/introduction.md

 #### Our flagship products include:

-1. **Value Token**, the Governance token of the Value DeFi Protocol which allows the holders to influence the protocol and earn a portion of the profits made by the products of the platform.
+1. **VALUE Token**, the Governance token of the Value DeFi Protocol which allows the holders to influence the protocol and earn a portion of the profits made by the products of the platform.
-2. **Value Liquid**, an automated market-maker and decentralized exchange, that allows anyone to create custom liquidity pools with flexible ratio pairs and swap fees.
+2. **vSwap**, an automated market-maker and decentralized exchange, that allows anyone to create custom liquidity pools with flexible ratio pairs and swap fees.
-3. **Value Vaults**, yield aggregators that use multiple strategies to maximize the interest rate returns on users' assets.
+3. **vSafe**, yield aggregators that use multiple strategies to maximize the interest rate returns on users' assets.
+4. **FaaS and vFarm**, Farms-as-a-Service (FaaS) is a free decentralized self serving platform for any project to create fully customizable liquidity mining solutions which ultimately saves time and fees for everyone in the process. vFarm is the name given to a pool that was created through our FaaS service.

 ### Welcome to Value DeFi - Project Overview